get the ebook

 Show up, meet deadlines, and respond to emails.
 That alone will put you ahead of 90% of new freelancers.

 Many new writers assume the only way to get work is through job boards.
-But cold pitching—sending a short email to introduce yourself to potential clients—still works beautifully in 2025.
+But sending a short email to introduce yourself (LOI) to potential clients and sending article queries to magazine editors—still work beautifully in 2026.

-It’s even more effective if you tailor your message to each company and demonstrate how your background aligns with their content needs.
+For LOIs, it’s even more effective if you tailor your message to each company and demonstrate how your background aligns with their content needs.
+And for queries, make sure you illustrate that you have a good feel for the publication and how your proposed articles fits into the editorial plan.

 Need help getting started?
 Our ebook walks you through the process.